Blood Sport – The Movie and the Lesson

 For one, the story is real.
 A few facts have been changed for dramatic effect, or for other reasons, but those changes do not affect the overall story.
 For example, the real Frank Dux is not from Belgium but the actor Jean Claude Van Damme is, and thus there was a need to explain his French accent.
 Therefore in the movie Dux's father says he came from Belgium to grow a vineyard in California.

 In the film young Dux meets Tanaka when his "cool" friends break into the master's house and try to steal a sword.
 In real life Tanaka was a local gardener and a martial arts expert.
+I have seen the nursery where he worked from.

 In the movie the tournament takes place in China, more appropriate for a martial arts movie, then the real location, Nassau, in the Bahamas.
 Again, this does not change the overall story.